Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 417: Fix: Update documentation for script to enhance functionality. at 2025-12-25 13:29:10
 * Commit 418: Style: Add tests for utility to align with standards. at 2025-12-25 16:02:20
 * Commit 419: Fix: Clean up algorithm for better maintainability. at 2025-12-26 14:55:20
+* Commit 420: Refactor: Update build config component for faster execution. at 2025-12-26 16:08:42